ReVanced/revanced-branding/README.md

 The ReVanced logo has a multiple gradients which define its character.
 The diamond has the gradient `#D21DAD` to `#F1FF00`, while the background has the gradient `#817E46` to `#6E0F5B`, both from top to bottom.

-The shapes and fills may appear in full black and white as well as in any shade in between.
-On a dark background, the dark variant with a light shade should be used and vice versa.
+The shapes and fills shall appear in full black and white as well as in any shade in between.
+On a dark background, the dark variant with a light shade shall be used and vice versa.

 ### 📏 Spacing

-The ReVanced logo may have at least a margin of 85% of its original size and if accompanied by a headline, the logo including the headline may have a margin in addition.
+The ReVanced logo shall have at least a margin of 85% of its original size and if accompanied by a headline, the logo including the headline shall have a margin in addition.

 ### ☝️ Headline

-The ReVanced logo may be accompanied with a headline of any typeface, preferably [Manrope](assets/revanced-typeface/manrope), starting with the [wordmark](assets/revanced-wordmark) on the right or below the logo only.
+The ReVanced logo shall be accompanied with a headline of any typeface, preferably [Manrope](assets/revanced-typeface/manrope), starting with the [wordmark](assets/revanced-wordmark) on the right or below the logo only.

 The headline may appear in full black and white as well in any shade in between.
-On a dark background, the dark variant with a light shade should be used and vice versa.
-The ReVanced logo may only be used in its entirety while accompanied with a headline.
+On a dark background, the dark variant with a light shade shall be used and vice versa.
+The ReVanced logo shall only be used in its entirety while accompanied with a headline.

 ### 🌐 Socials

-The ReVanced logo in its entirety may be used with any border radius of choice only.
+The ReVanced logo in its entirety shall be used with any border radius of choice only.

 ### ❌ Missuse